rant-lang/reference/src/intro.md

 # Introduction

 > This document is a work-in-progress and is not normative.
-> It only applies to version 4 of the Rant language.
 >
 > Found an error?
 Want something improved?
 [Submit an issue](https://github.com/rant-lang/reference/issues) or a pull request!

 This documentation is a reference for the language features, standard library, and major runtime features of version 4.x of Rant.

-While every effort is made to make the documentation as approachable as possible, it is not primarily intended to be a beginner's guide to the language.
+## Philosophy

+I firmly believe that all documentation should be:

+1. **Easily understandable**: Concepts should be separated in a way that they are easily consumed and understood.
+2. **Rapidly actionable**: Information and examples should be easy to adapt to your own needs without extensive background reading.

+In pursuing these goals, this document is designed to act as both comprehensive reference documentation as well as a beginner's guide.

 ## Scope